Máiría Cahill: Rape allegations

 In January 2010 Cahill went public in a Sunday Tribune interview that, between 1997 and 1998, she had been raped by an IRA member.
 She was aged 16–17 during this period.
 In October–November 1999 the IRA started an internal inquiry, which Cahill did not agree with, into the matter and in March 2000 she was forced to attend a face-to-face confrontation with the IRA member.
 The "trial" was inconclusive.
-In July 2000 Cahill learned that two other women in her extended family had also accused the same man of abuse and that the IRA had also interviewed them.
+In July 2000 Cahill learned that two other children in her extended family had also accused the same man of abuse and that the IRA had also interviewed them.

 Shortly after her interview with the Sunday Tribune, Cahill reported her allegations to the PSNI, leading to three prosecutions brought against the alleged rapist and those alleged to have been involved in the IRA inquiry.
 All charges were eventually dropped and the accused rapist acquitted after Ms Cahill withdrew her evidence in May 2014, citing her loss of confidence in the conduct of the prosecutions.

 In October 2014, Cahill told of her objections to the IRA inquiry and loss of confidence in the prosecutions in the documentary, A Woman Alone with the IRA.
 The documentary and public controversy prompted the Director of Public Prosecutions, Barra McGrory QC, to request a review of Public Prosecution Service's (PPS) conduct in the three cases related to Cahill's allegations.
 The programme has since won several awards for BBC NI Spotlight and reporter Jennifer O'Leary, including the Royal Television Society's Scoop of the Year, and an award from Amnesty International for excellent reporting in its Nations or Regions category.

 The former Director of Public Prosecutions (DPP) for England and Wales, Keir Starmer, was appointed to conduct a review of the Cahill cases.
 He found the Public Prosecution Service had failed all three victims.
 The Director of Public Prosecutions publicly apologised to Mairia Cahill in May 2015 citing 'I wish to make clear that no fault or blame attaches to Mairia Cahill.
 The Public Prosecution Service let you down, and for that I am sorry'.

 In September 2018 the Northern Ireland Police Ombudsman released a statement saying its report held that in 2000, intelligence received by CID and Special Branch was that 'Martin Morris was abusing children and the IRA were investigating it.'
 The Chief Constable George Hamilton issued a public apology to Cahill, and the other two victims, as did Sinn Féin leader Mary Lou McDonald.
 Cahill called McDonald's approach, 'woeful and inadequate.'